trhacknon/Discord-Webhook-Protector/README.md

 > Easy to setup
 > Webhook protected by totp so webhook can't be spammed or deleted even if they http debug!
 > Accepting only post requests
-> near to impossible to delete webhook (still possible to spam, but very hard)
+> Impossible to delete webhook (still possible to spam, but very hard)
 ```

 ### 🎈・Code example